Review: The Flying Lovers of Vitebsk (Tour)

 ⭐️⭐️⭐️⭐️

-It’s a slight departure from the famed boisterousness or grand scale of Kneehigh’s work, but the classic inventiveness is lovingly bestowed upon this story as with all the others.
+It’s a slight departure from the famed boisterousness or scale of Kneehigh’s work, but the classic inventiveness is lovingly bestowed upon this story as with all the others.
 Emma Rice directs and tells us of the tender connection she feels for the piece in the programme – having been the original Bella to writer Daniel Jamieson’s Marc when the play premiered in the 90s, the affection felt by the creators for the piece feels very much woven into the fabric of the production.

-While conflict and frictions do play a part, the production seeks first and foremost to celebrate the joy of the rush of new love; to capture the euphoria of falling – and flying, for that matter – with surreal, sophisticated staging.A758DAFC-3089-4171-947F-F37801E61EED.pngMarc Chagall falls for Bella when they are young and full of boundless hopes and energy – the play follows their story to explore how the world outside can test the most devoted of lovers.
+While conflict and frictions do play a part, the production seeks first and foremost to celebrate the joy of the rush of new love, to capture the euphoria of falling – and flying, for that matter – with surreal, sophisticated staging.A758DAFC-3089-4171-947F-F37801E61EED.pngMarc Chagall falls for Bella when they are young and full of boundless hopes and energy – the play follows their story to explore how the world outside can test the most devoted of lovers.
 Bella treats us to a lyrical telling of the tale of their meeting and the pair begin to bring the playful, energetic and sensual choreography from Rice and Etta Murfitt into play.

-Ever wonderful with physical storytelling, this Kneehigh production uses everything in reach from the compact stage space to unravel the narrative.
-Sophia Clist’s set design offers a partitioned, cubic screen to support shadow cloth sequences and shifting hues of colour used as backdrops to the unfolding passions.D3E6FED3-BD70-4C30-90DE-25521083E161.pngAt first glance, the stage is small and simplistic – but it’s an illusion of course, for the Kneehigh magic is harboured in a variety of well hidden cubby holes or more impressively, in plain sight but with canny disguise.
+D3E6FED3-BD70-4C30-90DE-25521083E161.pngAt first glance, the stage is small and simplistic – but it’s an illusion of course, for the Kneehigh magic is harboured in a variety of well-hidden cubby holes or more impressively, in plain sight but with canny disguise.
 Characters are conjured with simple inventiveness and the production delights in proving that a two hander suffers no restrictions in depicting lively scenes involving a wider circle of characters when the company has such wonderful imagination.

 That said, there are some plot points which feel incongruously basic or information is too easily relinquished – particularly in the closing scenes.
 With the focus shifting to Marc, we lose some of the richness on display throughout and I can’t help thinking some of the latter scenes would benefit from some extra sprinklings of Kneehigh magic.E2F727DB-7541-4DEC-844B-31BAEDF19AC3.pngMarc Antolin is an unfettered scamp as young Marc, becoming more morose and troubled as life outside of the loving bubble he creates with Bella begins to inflict disruption and danger.
 He is ambitious and selfish when it comes to his work, but he is also giving and loving with great sincerity.
-Antolin put me in mind of Roberto Benigni’s Guido in Life is Beautiful as he offers a divine little physical sequence in which Marc is hauled away by the wedding party.

-The pair also have gorgeous voices which combine with those of musicians Ian Ross and James Gow to provide segues between scenes which feel ever just a little too fleeting for all their beauty.
+The pair also have gorgeous voices which combine with those of musicians Ian Ross and James Gow to provide segues between scenes which feel just a little too fleeting, for all their beauty.
 Songs and music are delivered in Russian, French and Yiddish – it feels like a token of recognition for both the origins and the influential settings of the story in a production which must use English for the dialogue.
+Having lyrics we are unable to translate also offers up that pleasing notion of the universality of theatre and storytelling – the words may be lost on some of us, but the feelings and atmospheres created have clarity.

 The Flying Lovers of Vitebsk is a beautifully surreal and whimsical staging of a story which is inextricably tied up with history but also incredibly universal and relevant – see it if you can.